Viktor Astafyev: Biography

-Viktor Astafyev was born in the village of Ovsyanka (then Krasnoyarsk Uyezd, Yeniseysk Governorate, Russian SFSR) on the bank of the Yenisey river.
-His father, Pyotr Pavlovich Astafyev, was a son of a relatively rich mill-owner (a part-time hunter who most of his time though spent at home), mother Lydia Ilyinichna Astafyeva (née Potylitsyna) came from a peasant family.
-In his 2000 autobiography Viktor Astafyev remembered his father's household as a place where men, led by grandfather Pavel Yakovlevich, were on continuous binge, while all the work was being organized and done by two women, Lydia and her mother-in-law, Maria Osipova, Pavel Yakovlevich's young second wife.
+Viktor Astafyev was born in the village of Ovsyanka (then Krasnoyarsk Uyezd, Yeniseysk Governorate, Russian SFSR) on the bank of the Yenisei River.
+His father, Pyotr Pavlovich Astafyev, was the son of a relatively rich mill-owner and part-time hunter who spent most of his time at home, and his mother Lydia Ilyinichna Astafyeva (née Potylitsyna) came from a peasant family.
+In his 2000 autobiography Viktor Astafyev remembered his father's household as a place where the men, led by his grandfather Pavel Yakovlevich, were on continuous binge, while all the work was done by two women, Lydia and her mother-in-law, Maria Osipova, Pavel Yakovlevich's young second wife.

-In 1931 two tragedies struck.
-First Pyotr, Pavel and the latter's father (Astafyev grand-grandfather) Yakov Maximovich were arrested as part of the Dekulakization campaign and sent to a Siberian labour camp.
-In July 1931 Lydia Ilyinichna, Viktor's mother drowned in the Yenisey as the boat which she was rowing, carrying food to the Krasnoyarsk prison where her arrested husband was kept, got upturned.
-That year Pyotr Astafyev received 5 years of prison as an "Enemy of the people" and was sent to the infamous Belomorkanal building-site.
-Seven-year-old Viktor found himself in the house of Yekaterina Petrovna and Ilya Yevgrafovich Potylitsyns, his mother’s parents who gave the boy all their love and care.
-In 1932 he joined a local primary school.
-His life in the early 1930s Astafyev later described in his book of short stories The Last Respect (Posledny Poklon, 1968).
+In 1931, two tragedies struck the Astafyev family.
+First, Viktor's father, grandfather, and great-grandfather were arrested as part of the Dekulakization campaign and sent to a Siberian labour camp.
+In July 1931, Viktor's mother drowned in the Yenisei after her rowboat capsized while she was going to Krasnoyarsk prison to bring food to her arrested husband.
+That year, Pyotr Astafyev received 5 years of prison as an "Enemy of the people" and was sent to the infamous Belomorkanal building-site.
+Seven-year-old Viktor found himself in the house of his maternal grandparents, Yekaterina Petrovna and Ilya Yevgrafovich Potylitsyn, who gave the boy all their love and care.
+In 1932, he began attending a local primary school.
+Astafyev later described his life in the early 1930s in his book of short stories Posledny poklon (The last bow, 1968).